Feeling frustrated after getting rejected for a PPP loan?

 Reasons for PPP loan rejection

 There are a number of reasons why you may be rejected for a PPP loan.
-First and foremost, before you apply you need to check that you have all of the required information and documentation on hand.
+First and foremost, before you apply you needed to have checked that you had all of the required information and documentation on hand.

 That will typically include: